itzzkshitija/Exploring-the-NYC-Airbnb-Market/README.md

 ## Questions addressed in the analysis
 <ul>
-  <li>✅Which are the top 10 host ids with the most bookings?</li>
+  <li>✅Which are the top 10 host ids with the most listings?</li>
   <li>✅Which are the unique neighborhoods in the dataset?</li>
-  <li>✅What are the top 10 neighborhoods with the most property bookings?</li>
+  <li>✅What are the top 10 neighborhoods with the most property listings?</li>
-  <li>✅What are the top 10 host names with the most bookings?</li>
+  <li>✅What are the top 10 host names with the most listings?</li>
   <li>✅Which are the unique neighborhood_groups in the dataset?</li>
-  <li>✅What are the property booking counts for each neighborhood group?</li>
+  <li>✅What are the property listing counts for each neighborhood group?</li>
   <li>✅Which neighborhoods belong to each neighborhood group?</li>
   <li>✅What types of rooms are available in the dataset?</li>
-  <li>✅Which room type contributes to the highest number of bookings in NYC?</li>
+  <li>✅Which room type contributes to the highest number of listings in NYC?</li>
   <li>✅What is the average price of all listings?</li>
   <li>✅How many hosts have more than one listing?</li>
   <li>✅Which neighborhood has the highest average price?</li>